adanaryss/portfolio/README.md

-# Adanarys Portfolio 💖
+# Portfólio...

 Welcome to my personal portfolio!
-I’m Adanarys, a passionate Computer Science student.
 Here, you’ll find my skills, projects, and completed courses with verified certificates.

 Feel free to explore and connect with me on [LinkedIn](https://www.linkedin.com/in/adanarys-mendonça-576660218) and [GitHub](https://github.com/adanaryss)!